Greensboro Workers Compensation Lawyer

 Denied NC Workers Compensation Claims

-If your WC claim is denied, the insurance company is denying that you have a valid workers’ compensation claim for your injury.
-A denied claim must be handled by the North Carolina Industrial Commission.
-In denied claims, the injured worker can obtain medical treatment without restriction but, if the worker’s comp claim is not eventually accepted, they will not be reimbursed.
+In denied claims, the injured worker can obtain medical treatment without restriction, but if the worker’s comp claim is not eventually accepted, they will not be reimbursed.

-Greensboro Workers Compensation Lawyers
+Greensboro Workers' Compensation Attorney

-A Greensboro Workers Comp Attorney can assist you with getting your injury claim to the Industrial Commission at the right time.
-Attaining benefits for your workplace accident can involve filing many forms with the NCIC, mediation, depositions, and eventually a hearing before the Industrial Commission.
+A Greensboro Workers' Comp Attorney can assist you with getting your injury claim to the Industrial Commission at the right time.

-Requesting a second medical opinion for your work related injury can help an injured worker receive maximum benefits.
+Requesting a second medical opinion for your work-related injury can help an injured worker receive maximum benefits.

 We can help ensure that all necessary documents are in your file, prepare you for your hearing, and negotiate your workers’ compensation settlement.

-The Bishop Law Firm represents injured workers with workers compensation claims in Greensboro, North Carolina and surrounding areas.
 We do not get paid unless we win your case.
 Give us a call today for a free case evaluation, (919) 615-3095 or start online now.

 Also read NC Workers Compensation Lawyer